Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Using Graded Exercise to Get More EnergySkip to the navigation

 Graded exercise starts out slowly and increases in very small steps.
-It means that you have a plan for your exercise and you stay with it, even when you're having a good day and feel like doing more.
+If your fatigue is severe, this can mean starting out with 1 minute of gentle movement, like stretching.
+And it means that you have a plan and you stay with it, even when you're having a good day and feel like doing more.
 This helps your body make the changes it needs to cope with activity and exercise.

-Work with your doctor to draw up a specific plan for your needs and abilities.
+Work with your doctor to make a specific plan for your needs and abilities.
 But there also are things you can do on your own.

-Walking is an excellent form of aerobic exercise for people who have chronic fatigue syndrome.
-Other gentle exercises, such as riding a bicycle or stationary bike or swimming, are also good.
-You need to find a balance so that you are exercising enough to benefit from it but not exercising so much that you become overtired.
+Walking is an excellent form of aerobic exercise for people who have ME/CFS.
+Other gentle exercises, such as stretching, riding a bicycle or stationary bike, or swimming, are also good.
+Try to find a balance so that you are moving or exercising enough to benefit from it but not so much that you get overtired.
 Here are some things to think about:

-- Adopt a positive attitude toward exercise.
-Try to put aside your doubts and your worries that it will cause a relapse.
+- Keep a positive attitude toward exercise.
+Redefine what "exercise" means in terms of what your body can handle.
+If you're not sure about it, try to put aside your doubts and your worries that it will cause a relapse.

 - Start very slowly.
 If you have not been very active lately, it is a bad idea to jump into a vigorous exercise program.
-Start with just a few minutes of very gentle exercise, such as stretching.
+Start with just a few minutes, or even 1 minute, of very gentle exercise, such as stretching.
 When you are comfortable with stretching exercises, add very short periods of a mild aerobic activity such as walking or swimming.

 - Don't push yourself too hard.
-You can easily become overtired, which will defeat the purpose of exercise.
+You can easily become overtired, which will defeat the purpose of getting your body moving.
 Sometimes you will not feel the effect of too much exercise until the next day.

 - Take a few days off when you need to.
 There may be periods of time when stress or other physical activities make exercise too difficult.
 When this happens, take a little time off.
 Then try to get back into your exercise routine as soon as possible.